com-480-data-visualization/band_data/README.md

 ### Related work

-- What others have already done with the data?
-- Why is your approach original?
-- What source of inspiration do you take?
-Visualizations that you found on other websites or magazines (might be unrelated to your data).

 There exists many websites to check ATP or WTA match and player statistics, but many of them are focused on the recent or future matches, display information in a tabular format or make it difficult for new tennis fans to learn anything meaningful (e.g. [TennisRatio](https://www.tennisratio.com/#data-analysis)).

 Our goal is to these statistics understandable at a glance and interesting for all - from amateurs to aficionados!